tomaskraina/AirBankCodeChallenge/README.md

 ## Architecture

-When possible (and suitable), this app follows MVVM architecture.
+When possible, AirBank follows MVVM-C architecture.
+[RxSwift](https://github.com/ReactiveX/RxSwift), a popular reactive-programing framwork is used for binding views with view models.
+View controllers send events to the coordinator by using the delegate pattern.

 ## Project structure

 The whole project is structured in scenes where each scene represents one screen in the app.
-Each scene consits of at least one `*ViewController` and `*ViewModel`.
+Each scene consits of one `*ViewController`, `*ViewModel`, and a `*.storyboard` file.

 All the other files are structured in their particular category, e.g. `Model`, `Networking`, `Extensions`, etc.

 ## Testing

-The project has only unit test implemented.
+The project has a few unit and integration tests implemented.
 The tests are written using the standart `XCTest` framework and are mainly focused on JSON parsing.
 You can run the tests by simply pressing `CMD+U` in Xcode.

 # Contact

-Tom Kraina
+- Tom Kraina
-me@tomkraina.com
+- me@tomkraina.com
-tomkraina.com
+- tomkraina.com